7.3

 9

-Supportive upper and heel collar make it a go-to for travelers with plantar fasciitis or joint pain.
+Supportive upper and heel collar is a go-to for travelers with plantar fasciitis or joint pain.

 Perfect For